christoph-karpowicz/db_watcher/README.md

 #### Time separator

 ![timeSeparator](docs/time_separator.png)
 The time separator can be used for better readability.
 The minimum time for it to be displayed is specified by the `-T,--time-diff-separator-min-val` flag and is set to 5 seconds by default.
-For example, to display the time separator when the time between operations exceeds 15 seconds, use the `-T` like so: `-T15000`.
+For example, to display the time separator when the time between operations exceeds 15 seconds, use the `-T` flag like so: `-T15000`.

 ### Caching